auth0/docs/articles/extensions/authorization-extension/v2/implementation/installation.md

 This doc walks you through the process of installing the Authorization Extension.

-Before you begin, make sure that you have an existing [client](/client) that can be used with the Authorization Extension.
-Currently, you can use the following types of clients:
+Before you begin, make sure that you have an existing [application](/application) that can be used with the Authorization Extension.
+Currently, you can use the following types of applications:

 * Native
 * Regular Web Applications
 * Single Page Applications

-Clients without an assigned type or Non Interactive Clients cannot be used with this extension.
+Applications without an assigned type or Machine to Machine Applications cannot be used with this extension.

 ## Install the Extension